mininpark/Fylo-darkthema-ver3/README.md

 ### Mapbox API

-- Learned to allow to programmatically access Mapbox tools and services
+- Learned to allow to programmatically access Mapbox tools and services and sizing the API Tools into the div

 ### Responsive Web